Disk Read or Write Error

 3. Click First Aid and follow the prompts.

-Once your hard drive has been checked, verify the integrity of the game cache
+Once your hard drive has been checked, verify the integrity of the game files

-Please see Verify Game Cache Files (GCF) for instructions.
+Please see Verify Integrity of Game Files for instructions.

 If you are still seeing this error, move your Steam installation.